Do I Qualify?

 Eligibility Requirements for Foster Parents

-Youth Villages foster parents must live in Tennessee or Mississippi and meet these simple eligibility requirements:
+Youth Villages foster parents must live in Tennessee and meet these simple eligibility requirements:

 - Be legally employed or have verifiable monthly income above the poverty line